reginasar/TNG_MaNGA_mocks/README.md

     thet (=0.0):
-    R_eff (=None): Effective raius of the galaxy, to define S/N. (float) include_gas (=False): include emission lines in the output cube. (bool)
+    R_eff (=None): Effective raius of the galaxy, to define S/N. (float) include_gas (=False): include emission lines in the output cube. (bool) noise (=[5, 2]): noise parameters, first corresponds to S/N desired, while the second is the radius [Re] at which the signal S is referenced. (list or float array with size 2) Note that Re must be given to add noise.

     Returns: